openforcefield/status/README.md

 OpenFF Maintainer Dashboard
 ===========================

-This repostiory tracks the status of the core pieces of infrastructure built, mainted and used by the Open Force Field consortium.
+This repostiory tracks the status of the core pieces of infrastructure built, maintained and heavily used by the Open Force Field consortium.

 See [STATUS.md](https://github.com/openforcefield/openff/blob/master/STATUS.md)